History of the Jews in Lithuania: World War II and the Holocaust

 The Lithuanian Republic was occupied by Soviet Union in June 1940, and one year later, in June 1941, occupied by the Germans.
 During World War II, 91–95% of Lithuania's Jewish population were killed – almost all the Jews who had not managed to leave Lithuania and its environs.
 This was the highest casualty rate of Jews in any nation in the Holocaust.

-The only European yeshiva to survive the Holocaust was the Mir yeshiva.
-With help of the Japanese consul in Kaunas, Chiune Sugihara, its leaders and students managed to escape to the Shanghai ghetto.
+The only European yeshiva to survive the Holocaust was the Mir Yeshiva.
+With help of the Japanese consul in Kaunas, Chiune Sugihara, its leaders and students managed to escape to the Shanghai Ghetto.

 The Soviet era (1944–1990)

-Following the expulsion of Nazi German forces in 1944, The Soviets reannexed Lithuania as a Soviet republic, and prosecuted a number of Lithuanians for collaborating with the Nazis.
+Following the expulsion of Nazi German forces in 1944, the Soviets reannexed Lithuania as a Soviet republic, and prosecuted a number of Lithuanians for collaborating with the Nazis.
 Sites of wartime massacres, such as the Ninth Fort near Kaunas became monuments.
-To avoid nationalist themes, the memorials were declared in the name of all victims, though the clear majority of them are Jewish.
+To avoid nationalist themes, the memorials were declared in the name of all victims, though the clear majority of them were Jewish.
 Most survivors never returned, moving to Israel instead.
 Throughout Soviet rule, there was tension between the Jewish community and the authorities over the right to emigrate to Israel, and how to properly commemorate the Holocaust.
 The majority of Jews in Soviet Lithuania arrived after the war, with Russian and Yiddish as their primary language.